-The internet went into a state of amusement when President Trump went off script during a joint press conference 2017 suggesting that he is, or was, close friends with Pavarotti — one of the world’s greatest tenors who died 10 years ago.
+The internet went into a state of amusement when President Trump went off-script during a joint press conference back in 2017, suggesting that he is, or was, a close friend with Pavarotti — one of the world’s greatest tenors who died over 10 years ago.

-The question begs answering, so I dug a little deeper to find out just how close Trump and Pavarotti really were.
+The question begs to answer, so we dug a little deeper to find out just how close Trump and Pavarotti really were.
 The results show they were friends, but like many BFFs, their relationship was complicated.

 Trump first met Pavarotti when he hired him to sing at the Mark Etess Arena at his Atlantic City Taj Mahal Casino on November 11, 2000.

 Pavarotti had been performing in Atlantic City since 1983, and worked with Hungarian promoter Tibor Rudas, of the Three Tenors fame.

 “I have Pavarotti coming,” Trump said to New Yorker columnist Mark Singer.
 “Pavarotti doesn’t perform for anybody.
 He’s the highest-paid performer in the world.
 A million dollars a performance.
 The hardest guy to get.
 If I call him, he’ll do it — for a huge amount less.
 Why?
 Because they like me; they respect me; I don’t know.”

 Trump had flown his then model girlfriend, Melania Knauss on a private jet for the promise of a star-studded performance with one of the highest-paid artists in the world.
 Pavarotti’s performance fee was in the range of $1.5 M, and tickets for the event sold for a cool $1,000 each.

 But the concert did not go well.
 “He was singing and he lost his voice,” said Norma Foederer, a spokeswoman for Trump.
 “He stopped mid-note and he said ‘Forgive me’ and ‘I’m not feeling well’.”